lambdaclass/concrete/ROADMAP.md

    largest unsupported family is quantified; and adding support for a family adds permanent interp-vs-compiled rows rather than ad hoc probes.

+   Current oracle-growth backlog from the corpus sweep, after string and core `Vec` support: function pointers/callables in the interpreter are the next small high-leverage slice (`undefined variable 'double'` / `add_op`-style failures in phase3/integration programs) because they unblock callback-heavy programs and exercise capability/callable semantics.
+Small finishers after that are `vec_pop` and `string_to_int`, both of which need Option/Result enum result modeling. `alloc`/`malloc` and the heap model remain larger work and should be pulled when ownership runtime-conservation needs it.
+Floats stay last among these oracle gaps unless a workload forces them, because they need the named float profile/proof policy before the interpreter can claim more than tested parity.

 6. Add an evaluation-order, trap, and drop sequencing contract.
    Concrete needs one owner for "what happens when" just as much as it needs one owner for types or capabilities.
 Evaluation order decides when arguments,